 Up in the hills of Sano Nggoang, 17km journey from Labuan Bajo, Flores, a fascinating performance occurs.
 The locals call it the Caci Dance.

-So one sunny summer morning, Hendy (my travel partner at the time) got on our scooters and embarked on our journey, heading inland up the hills of Labuan Bajo.
-Our intentions were actually fully on finding the Cunca Rami Waterfall, because we had been told that actually catching the Caci Dance was difficult, as it’s hidden.
-Lets just agreed it sure was, but our intuition guided us up to the right path!
+On the day we witnessed Our intentions were actually fully on finding the Cunca Rami Waterfall because we had been told that actually finding where the Caci Dance was performed is difficult, as it’s not advertised as much as the Wae Rebo Village.
+Let’s just say it sure was, but our intuition guided us up to the right path!

-Once we parked our scooters and walked up the path, we found a small opening which overlooked Labuan Bajo.
-The views of the island were spectacular.
-Caci performance though? not to be found.
-We had discussed our failures, googled a little more and with zero progress.
+Once we parked our scooters and walked up to the path, we found a small opening which overlooked Labuan Bajo.
+The views of the island were spectacular, but anything in regards to a Caci dance performance though was not to be found.
+We had discussed our failures, googled a little more and with zero progress, decided to try somewhere else.

-As we’re slowly strolling down the path, admiring the views, a little old man came walking up with what looks to be an outfit in his hand!
-Had we really found it?
-Was the Caci Dance in fact real?!
-He smiled at us, as all Indonesian’s do, and waved us back up.
-He didn’t seem to speak any English at all so all we could hold onto how was hope.
+Luck found us in the end.
+As we’re slowly strolling down the path, admiring the views, an old man came walking up with what looks to be an outfit in his hand!
+He smiled at us, as all Indonesian’s do, mentioned something in his native tongue and waved us back up.
+As he didn’t seem to speak any English, all we could do was hope.

-The Caci Dance is a traditional performance of the Manggarai Community.
-It consists of two tribes from nearby villages, putting forward their best fighter to battle one another with whips and shields, while dancing to the rhythum of traditional acoustic instruments.
+The Caci Dance is a traditional performance of the Manggarai community.
+It consists of two tribes from nearby villages, putting forward their best fighter to battle one another with whips and shields while dancing to the rhythm of traditional acoustic instruments.

-The costumes vary, but usually are made up of the same items.
+The costumes vary, but usually, are made up of the same items.
 For the battle, they use a larik (the whip made of rattan) for striking & a nggiling (the shield which is covered in buffalo hide) for defending.
-Theres the songke, which is the Indonesian sarong, the belt and the nggorong bell, which is an attatchment on the figghts belts which makes a jingling sound, similar to the bell on cattle.
+There’s the songke, which is the Indonesian sarong, the belt and the nggorong bell, which is an attachment on the fights belts which makes a jingling sound, similar to the bell on cattle.

-There is alot of symbolism behind the equipment of the Caci fighters.
-The whip symbolises the male, the father and the sky.
+There is a lot of symbolism behind the equipment of the Caci fighters.
+The whip symbolizes the male, the father, and the sky.
 The shield represents the female, the female womb and the earth.
 The collision of the whip and the shield represent a sexual unity and the giving of life.

-It is not mandatory, but guests are asked for a donation of 1,000,000 RP , where you’ll be served a glass of sopi, the local palmed wine.
-Hendy and I didn’t actually have that money with us at the time to donate, but we gave what we could.
+It is not mandatory, but guests are asked for a donation of 1,000,000 RP, where you’ll be served a glass of sopi, the local palmed wine.
 It does sound steep for what it is, but they appreciate anything that you have to give.
 Remember that there are around 30-40 people taking part in the performance, so make sure you do donate!

-From the ceremonial location in Melo Village, you’ll be able take in the stunning views of Flores Island as well as the Komodo Islands in the distance.
-Great opportunity to take photographs of the surrounding vistas.
+From the ceremonial location in Melo Village, you’ll be able to soak in the stunning views of Flores Island as well as the Komodo Islands in the distance.
+It’s a great spot if you’re into taking photographs of landscapes.

 As you reach the village, on the left side of the road there is a grass pathway that leads you up to the opening where the Caci Dance is performed.
 It isn’t that obvious, and it is not signposted, so be on the lookout.
 Above, I have a photo of what the opening gate looks like.